Fermi Inc. (FRMI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-15, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fermi Inc. ("Fermi" or the "Company") (NASDAQ: FRMI) have opportunity to lead the securities fraud class action lawsuit.
+21, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fermi Inc. ("Fermi" or the "Company") (NASDAQ: FRMI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FERMI, INC. (FRMI), CLICK HERE BEFORE MARCH 6, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR FERMI INVESTMENTS, CLICK HERE BEFORE MARCH 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?